espocrm/documentation/administration/emails.md

 > Important.
 [Cron](https://github.com/espocrm/documentation/blob/master/administration/server-configuration.md#setup-a-crontab) should be configured in your system to make email fetching working.
 You can find the information in your EspoCRM at Administration > Scheduled Jobs.

-> Note.
-For more reliable work it's recommended to install mailparse pecl php extension.
-Mailparse should be enabled for php-cli.

 ## Overview

 EspoCRM has an ability to monitor IMAP mailboxes.
 Email can be archived in two ways: Group Email Accounts and Personal Email Accounts.
 Group Inbound Accounts are intended for group mailboxes: the most common case is a support box.
 Personal Email Accounts are intended for users’ personal mailboxes.